Jetson AGX Orin — Setup from Scratch

 Always verify IPs

-The Robots_urjc network uses DHCP.
+The university network uses DHCP.
 Run hostname -I on the Orin to get the current IP.
-Update ~/.ssh/config on your Mac if it changed.
+Update ~/.ssh/config if it changed.

 Known Issues